 Soundproofing is all about blocking sound waves to reduce noise transmission and absorbing sound waves to reduce echoes and reverberations.
 To block sound waves, you need to close up gaps and add mass.
 To absorb sound waves, you need to reduce the amount of hard, reflective surfaces in the room and add sound-absorbing materials.
 If you’re wondering how to soundproof a garage cheaply, you can apply most of the following techniques using soundproofing materials that fit into your budget:

-Hang curtains above the door: Garage doors may be made of anything from steel to wood.
+Garage doors may be made of anything from steel to wood.
 These materials are hard surfaces that reflect sound.
 Depending on the density of the door, it may also not be very good at blocking sound.
 For example, a steel door with a hollow core only has a sound transmission class (STC) rating of 17, which is not very high.
 Soundproofing a metal garage door that rolls up can be a challenge, but you still have options.
-If you regularly use the door and cannot to block it off, you can install a curtain rod above the garage door and hang a soundproofing material such as mass loaded vinyl (MLV) or an acoustic quilt.
+If you regularly use the door and cannot block it off, you can install a curtain rod above the garage door and hang soundproofing material such as mass loaded vinyl (MLV) or an acoustic quilt.

-Don’t forget the floors and ceiling: After you soundproof the doors and walls, you may be ready to get out your guitar and write a song about soundproofing, but you’re not there just yet.
+After you soundproof the doors and walls, you may be ready to get out your guitar and write a song about soundproofing, but you’re not there just yet.
 You can’t forget to address the ceilings and floors, and these often hard surfaces are prime locations for reflecting sound.
-To soundproof the floors, you can lay down carpeting if you’re not worried about car oil or other stains.
+To soundproof garage floors, you can lay down carpeting if you’re not worried about car oil or other stains.
 You can also install flooring materials designed to improve sound quality.
-To soundproof the ceiling, you might install a drop ceiling if your budget allows and if it won’t interfere with a rolling garage door.
-For a more cost-effective solution, consider installing acoustic panels or hanging baffles.
+To soundproof the ceiling in the garage, you might install a drop ceiling if your budget allows and if it won’t interfere with a rolling garage door.
+For a more cost-effective solution, consider installing acoustic foam panels or hanging baffles.

 Tips for Soundproofing Your Garage for Drums and Other Instruments